-The National Seismological Centre maintains and operates a nationwide seismological network.
+The National Earthquake Monitoring & Research Centre maintains and operates a nationwide seismological network.
 The seismological records are integrated into an acquisition-treatment workflow that allows detecting and locating local and teleseismic earthquakes.
-A database comprising all the seismic events is documented as and when the seismic signals are analysed at each seismic centre (NSC, and RSC).
+A database comprising all the seismic events is documented as and when the seismic signals are analysed at each seismic centre (NEMRC

 Seismic catalogues are exported from the seismic databases on regular basis for DMG internal needs.
 In addition, catalogues are concatenated and qualified before the publication of DMG seismicity maps.

 Some extracts of the seismicity catalogues have also been published and are shared as repository data material of articles, provided that the articles from which they belong are properly referred.

 Refer to “Adhikari LB, Bollinger L, Vergne J, Lambotte S, Chanard K, Laporte M, Li L, Koirala BP, Bhattarai M, Timsina C, Bishwokarma N, Wendling-Vazquez N, Girault F and Perrier F (2021) Orogenic Collapse and Stress Adjustments Revealed by an Intense Seismic Swarm Following the 2015 Gorkha Earthquake in Nepal.
 Front.
 Earth Sci.

 Refer to "Laporte, M., Bollinger, L., Lyon-Caen, H., Hoste-Colomer, R., Duverger, C., Letort, J., Riesner, M., Koirala, B.P., Bhattarai, M., Kandel, T., Timsina, C. & Adhikari, L.B.
 (2021).
 Seismicity in far western Nepal reveals flats and ramps along the Main Himalayan Thrust, Geophysical Journal International, ggab159, https://doi.org/10.1093/gji/ggab159"